 A Print then Cut Project, Start to Finish

 Let’s make a big sticker for the front of a notebook or laptop.
 Stickers are one of the easiest ways to get started with Print then Cut.
-Because I’ve gone a little 80s crazy in this post, let’s end with a mix tape that I designed a while back.
-You can find this file in my shop.
+Because I’ve gone a little 80s crazy in this post, let’s use the mix tape that comes in the bundle you can download for free earlier in this post.

 Upload the SVG to Cricut Design Space.
 You could upload the PNG that comes with the file, but if you’d like to change any of the colors, you’ll want to start with the SVG.

 I wanted to change the blue of the top mix tape to a more teal color for this project, so I selected that layer and changed the color.
 You can change any or all of the colors to whatever you’d like.

 I also decided to add a little text to the mix tapes—I mean, this is the 80s after all.
 You definitely need a love songs and break up songs mix!

 Once you have changed the colors and added any text you like, select all of the layers and click Flatten.
 You’ll see that all of your layers turn into a single Print then Cut Layer in the Layers Panel.

 Now, if you’d like, add an offset.
 Select the image and click Offset at the top.
 Play around with the settings until you have one you like.

 When you click “Apply,” Design Space will add the offset to your project.
 You probably don’t want a black offset, so change to white or whatever color you’d like.